Entry Package

 Any Radio Digital work done for charities or nonprofits should ONLY be entered into the Public Service category.

-Radio/Digital Audio Single: Any radio/audio advertising single broadcast on commercial radio or audio streaming platforms.
+Radio/Digital/Online Audio Single: Any radio/audio advertising single broadcast on commercial radio or audio streaming platforms.
 Please provide a script with your entry.

-Radio/Digital Audio Campaign: Any radio/audio advertising campaign broadcast on commercial radio or audio streaming platforms.
+Radio/Digital/Online Audio Campaign: Any radio/audio advertising campaign broadcast on commercial radio or audio streaming platforms.
 Please provide scripts with your entry.

-(NEW) Podcast/branded content: Any single or podcast series demonstrating the most effective and creative incorporation of branded content by a brand, agency or organization.
+Podcast/branded content: Any single or podcast series demonstrating the most effective and creative incorporation of branded content by a brand, agency or organization.
 Please provide audio files, links to content.

-This category includes any work done for the greater good of the community, usually through non-profit organizations, charities, community associations, sustainability efforts, environmental initiatives, and cultural groups.
-Note: Unless specifically stated you can enter Public Service work in other categories that suit a piece of work (ex: Craft, Design, Other, Fearless Client, Videography, etc.)
+• This category includes any work done for the greater good of the community, usually through non-profit organizations, charities, community associations, sustainability efforts, environmental initiatives, and cultural groups.

 Integrated Campaign: Any paid campaign that uses a minimum of three different mediums to promote a product, service or brand.